Awards, Teaching, Academics

-When not working on his writing, Greg fishes the flats near Clearwater, rides his bicycle and works on his 1966 Ford pickup.
+When not writing, Greg fishes the flats near Clearwater, rides his bicycle and works on his 1966 Ford pickup.
 He teaches writing and humanities at St. Petersburg College.

 2018.
 Robert Phillips Poetry Chapbook Prize.
 Texas Review Press.